FadyMorris/cd13411-udacity-embedded-systems_alarm-clock/README.md

 - Create all the other files on the project (clock.cpp, clock.h, alarm_tone.cpp, alarm_tone.h, tm1637.cpp, tm1637.h) and copy the contents of them.

-> Note: You will find a fully working example of this project in this link: [Fady Ebeid - Udacity Ebmedded Systems Alarm Clock - Wokwi Simulator](https://wokwi.com/projects/415992680098658305)
+> Note: You can find a fully working example of this project in this link: [Fady Ebeid - Udacity Ebmedded Systems Alarm Clock - Wokwi Simulator](https://wokwi.com/projects/415992680098658305)

 Now you are ready to start working on the project